EvaLicousDev/3DWorldCreationWithComputerVisionAndUnreal/README.md

 ----------------------------------------------------------------------------------------
             Getting the images from the Rasberry Pi 5
 ----------------------------------------------------------------------------------------
-There are several ways to get the iamges from the Rasberry Pi 5, including connecting via an ethernet cable.
+There are several ways to get the images from the Rasberry Pi 5, including connecting via an ethernet cable.
 We do not have to set up a server for the RPI, this was just the chosen method based on the system usecases outlined in the dissertation.